 What are the symptoms?

 Symptoms of ARVD include palpitations and fainting after physical activity, ventricular arrhythmias, dizziness, and lightheadedness.
-Heart failure may also a symptom of ARVD.
+Heart failure may also be a symptom of ARVD.

 How is it diagnosed?